-Regression – In Machine Learning domain the general perception is “ML is just regression” which is terribly wrong in reality.
+Regression – In the Machine Learning domain the general perception is “ML is just regression” which is terribly wrong in reality.
 The models in regression are very popular in machine learning for predicting target variables on a continuous scale though.
 Regression models are one of the most widely used models in machine learning.
 Regression analysis can be treated as a kind of future crystal ball i.e. predictive modelling technique.
-This analysis looks into the relationship between dependent variables and independent variables i.e predictive variables through independent variables.
+This analysis looks into the relationship between dependent variables and independent variables i.e. predictive variables through independent variables.

 Regression analysis is used for understanding the relationship between a set of variables.
 In data sets, we observe some variables as